-I came to LSHTM in 2019 to pursue an MSc in Demography and Health and later a PhD in Epidemiology and Population Health.
-Upon completing my PhD in 2024, I joined the Department of Non-Communicable Disease Epidemiology as a Research Fellow.
-My academic background also includes a bachelor's degree in Health Sciences (UDS, Ghana) and an MPH in Population and Reproductive Health (KNUST, Ghana).
+I hold an MSc in Demography and Health and a PhD in Epidemiology and Population Health, both from LSHTM.
+I also hold an MPH in Reproductive Health from the Kwame Nkrumah University of Science and Technology in Ghana.
+I joined the Department of Non-Communicable Disease Epidemiology in 2024.
 My research focuses on the long-term health outcomes of cancer survivors.

 Affiliations